manushanga/vrok/README.md

 vrok
 ====

-libVLC + Shibatch SuperEQ + A proper media library = awesomeness
+libVLC(due the lack of gapless, a change to FFmpeg is on my mind) + Shibatch SuperEQ + A proper media library = awesomeness